qarkai/xautoclick/README.md

 Possible fields of use are (obviously) programs that require a lot of repetitive clicking, but it can also be used to click restart every ten minutes in a presentation program.

+In order to temporary disable clicking hold left mouse button.

 Currently, xAutoClick has GUI front-ends for X11/CLI, X11/FLTK, X11/GTK+ 3.0 and X11/Qt 5.x and has been tested on Linux/x86.

 ## Installation